amartincolby/Rust-Quick-Guide/README.md

 _linguistic_ problems and not implementation problems.
 To wit, the patterns described are band-aids over a broken paradigm. _Design Patterns_ was published in 1994, but work on it started in 1990.
-We are over thirty years into an industry-wide quest to put lipstick on a pig.
-[1]
+We are over thirty years into an industry-wide quest to put lipstick on a pig.[1]

 But beautiful change is in the air.
 Now is the autumn of the old ways.
 To be clear, I do not speak of AI.
-Indeed, AI, or at least the AI that is generating excitement at the current moment, is firmly rooted in the old ways: the ways of feature delivery at all costs, quality and symbolic integrity be damned.
+Indeed, AI, or at least the AI that is generating excitement at the current moment, is firmly rooted in the old ways.
+It is not doing things _differently_, it is merely doing the same things more quickly.
 The new ways recognize that the fundamental tools at use must be built with the goal of symbolic integrity in mind.
+The foundations themselves must change.
 This means languages.

 Basically, it is time for the joke about good and bad programming languages to cease being true.

-JavaScript is perhaps the ultimate manifestation of this, with Node and JS infecting everything, everywhere.

 Programming languages exist on a spectrum.
 On one end is the realm of pure symbols.
 These are like mathematical formulae.
 They are relationships to be computed and have no need to specify the machine on which they run.
+This sort of language is often called "academic" because they are usually the focus of esoteric computer science classes.
 On the other end of the spectrum is the direct representation of machine state.
-This is often called assembly language.
+This is often called assembly language, where each statement represents a command going to the computer.

 Rust starts on the academic end of the spectrum of languages and moves toward the machine in search of maximum, real-world performance.
 Meanwhile Rust's